-As of December 31, 2023, we had 28 full-time employees, of whom 22 were primarily engaged in research and development.
-As we continue development and pursue the potential commercialization of lorundrostat and any future product candidates, and as we continue our transition to operating as a public company, we will need to continue to expand our financial, accounting, development, regulatory, manufacturing, information technology, marketing, and sales capabilities or contract with third parties to provide these capabilities for us.
-As our operations expand, we expect that we will need to manage additional relationships with various strategic partners, suppliers, and other third parties and we may not be successful in doing so.
+As of December 31, 2024, we had 51 full-time employees, of whom 39 were primarily engaged in research and development.
+As we continue development and pursue the potential commercialization of lorundrostat and any future product candidates, and as we continue operating as a public company, we will need to continue to expand our financial, accounting, development, regulatory, manufacturing, information technology, marketing, and sales capabilities or contract with third parties to provide these capabilities for us.
+As our operations expand, we expect that we will need to manage additional relationships with various strategic partners, suppliers, and other third parties, and we may not be successful in doing so.
 Our future financial performance and our ability to develop and commercialize lorundrostat and any future product candidates and to compete effectively will depend, in part, on our ability to manage any future growth effectively.